Jordan-Pierce/CoralNet-Toolbox/README.md

 - ✍️ Edit: Cut and Combine polygons and rectangles
 - 🦾 SAM: Use `FastSAM`, `CoralSCOP`, `RepViT-SAM`, `EdgeSAM`, `MobileSAM`, and `SAM` to create polygons
   - Uses [`xSAM`](https://github.com/Jordan-Pierce/xSAM)
+- 👷‍♂️ Work areas: Perform region-specific detections / segmentations with any model
 - 👀 YOLOE (See Anything): Detect similar appearing objects using visual prompts automatically
 - 🧪 AutoDistill: Use `AutoDistill` to access the following for creating rectangles and polygons:
   - Uses `Grounding DINO`, `OWLViT`, `OmDetTurbo`